Jochnickel/telegram_bot_rpg/README.md

 * Limitations to Inventory
 * Rooms on a 2D-Grid, Coordinates (Players can move within rooms)
 * Rooms may or may not have Walls and Ceilings, but have at least 1cm² floor
+* Rooms within Rooms are possible.
+They might not be visible.
+* Rooms must have an exit